Peckness of Edge Posets: A Unimodality Result

-First, observe that $S_m \wr S_l$ can be described as the automorphism group of a rooted tree of rank 2 with $l$ elements at rank $1$ and $m\cdot l$ elements at rank 2, such that each element at rank $1$ is above $m$ elements at rank 2.
-Then, by Corollary \ref{cor:tree_cct}, it follows that the action of $G$ on $B_{m \cdot l}$ is CCT and so $\mathcal E(B_n/G)$ is Peck.
+First, observe that $S_m \wr S_\ell$ can be described as the automorphism group of a rooted tree of rank 2 with $\ell$ elements at rank $1$ and $m\cdot \ell$ elements at rank 2, such that each element at rank $1$ is above $m$ elements at rank 2.
+Then it follows from Corollary \ref{cor:tree_cct} that the action of $G$ on $B_{m \cdot \ell}$ is CCT and hence $\mathcal E(B_n/G)$ is Peck.

-Next, note that each equivalence class in $B_n/G$ has a unique representative which is a Young Tableau.
-The correspondence is given by sending an equivalence class, to the representative which is left and bottom justified, when elements of $B_n = B_{l \cdot m}$ are thought of as subsets of the $l \cdot m$ boxes in an $l \times m$ rectangle.
-For a complete proof, see, for example, [\cite{reu_report}, Lemma 5.11].
+Next, note that each equivalence class in $B_n/G$ has a unique representative which is a Young diagram.
+Here, we think of $B_n = B_{\ell \cdot m}$ as subsets of the $\ell \cdot m$ boxes in an $\ell \times m$ rectangle.
+The correspondence is then given by sending an equivalence class to the representative which is left-justified and bottom-justified.
+For a complete proof, see, for example, Lemma 5.11 of the REU report.